 In June 2020, our Board of Directors established an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
 Each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee operates under a charter that satisfies the applicable standards of the SEC and Nasdaq.
 Each such committee reviews its respective charter at least annually.
-A current copy of the charter for each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee is posted on our website under the "Investors" section.
+A current copy of the charter for each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee is posted on our website at: https://investors.compasstherapeutics.com/corporate-governance/documents-charters